7room/aya/README.md

 * [Request a new feature](CONTRIBUTING.md)
 * [Vote](https://github.com/7room/aya/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) popular feature requests
 * Follow [@7room](https://twitter.com/7room) and tweet us with any other feedback

+### Help translate
+Aya is currently available in the following languages:
+* `en-US` `English`
+* `ru-RU` `Russian`

+We're looking for people who can help us translate Aya into other languages.
+If you're willing to help with the translations, please read our [Localization guidelines](LOCALIZATION.md).
+We'll really appreciate it! :heart: